elstepherino/InvernessPark.Android.Utilities.NMEA/README.md

-# That's Right: Another NMEA-0183 Parser Library (Android/Java)
+# NMEA-0183 Parser Library in Java for Android

 This is a basic NMEA-0183 parser that processes bytes fed into its API.
 When a complete NMEA sentence is successfully read, application-level handlers are invoked.